Manurewa baby death: Man charged in relation to Poseidyn Hemopo-Pickering's death

-A man has been charged following the death of a 10-month-old baby boy this month.
+A man has been charged after the death of a 10-month-old baby boy this month.

 Poseidyn Hemopo-Pickering died on September 6, a day after he was taken from a William Ave, Manurewa home to Starship Children's Hospital.